 Santa Clara County voters approved 2016 Measure B, a 30-year, half-cent countywide sales tax to enhance transit, highways, expressways, and active transportation (bicycles, pedestrians, and Complete Streets) in November 2016.
 The measure passed by nearly 72%, the highest level of support for any Santa Clara County transportation sales tax.
-2016 Measure B Program funds are available to Member Agencies - local jurisdictions that are signatories of the Congestion Management Agency (VTA)'s Joint Powers Agreement.
-This includes all cities and towns within the county, Santa Clara County, and the Santa Clara Valley Transportation Authority.
+2016 Measure B Program funds are available to Member Agencies - the sixteen local jurisdictions that are signatories of the Congestion Management Agency (VTA)'s Joint Powers Agreement.
+The Joint Power Agreement signatories include all cities and towns within the county, Santa Clara County, and the Santa Clara Valley Transportation Authority.
 Program funds are divided into nine different program categories, as introduced to voters in the ballot language.
 These nine program categories are: